Best Buy Mobile. Not the answer.

 Things are not looking very good for Best Buy.
 Its last quarter, which ended March 3, had it down by $1.7 billion, a figure even more disheartening when you consider that the loss included an additional week of sales to help soften it.
 Best Buy’s answer to the poor performance is a shift toward fewer big-box locations and an increased amount of mobile locations.
-There is one problem with the strategy however.
-Whatever issues it has with the big-box stores will be the same for mobile stores.
+There is one problem with the Best Buy mobile strategy, however.
+Whatever issues it has with the big-box stores will be the same for Best Buy mobile stores.
 Neither has a clearly stated reason for being nor a compelling enough message to establish brand loyalty.

 The problem with Best Buy’s current big-box stores is that you can get everything they carry elsewhere.
 Its brand is not special nor are the products it sells, making it just a store rather than a destination.